-To reduce the resolution and compress images in PowerPoint 2011, follow these steps:
+To reduce the resolution and compress images in PowerPoint 2011 for Mac, follow these steps:

 Figure 1: Format Picture tab